Apollo-Level2-Web-Dev/L2-B2-assignment-3/README.md

 - Share the GitHub repository link and the live deployment link as part of your submission.
 - Include a README file with clear instructions on how to run the application locally.

+*Note: Ensure that a minimum of 2 data sets is stored in each collection for the convenience of examination and testing by the examiner.*

 ### **Deadline:**